 1. Name of the land:

-2. Limits of the land: from the north, from the south
+Limits of the land: from the north, from the south

 , from the east, and from the west

+2 Din and a state a land 1 and 2 and 2

-3. Dimension of the land: L m , W $m =$ m^2 .
+3. Dimension of the land: L m , W $m = \dots m^2$.

-4. Coordinates: N , E
+4. Coordinates: N E E

-Since this project is community-based and has a high developmental momentum, and based on local authority regulations and community action regulations, the community should recommend (3) horticulture farmers as a community committee representing the society as a whole in the following order:-
+Since this project is community-based and has a high developmental momentum, and based on local authority regulations and community action regulations, the community should recommend (3) horticulture farmers as a community committee representing the society as a whole in the following order: